jagenjo/litescene.js/README.md

 Documentation
 -------------
+Check the [guides](guides) folder for a better explanation of how does it works.
 The doc folder contains the documentation.
 For info about [litegl.js](https://github.com/jagenjo/litegl.js) check the documentation in its repository.
 For info about [glMatrix](http://glmatrix.com) check the documentation in its website.